moinuddin95/the-closet-software/README.md

 - Uses `.closet-button` for shared button styles.
 - The Try On split button uses `#closet-tryon-group`, `#closet-tryon-btn`, `#closet-dropdown-btn`, and `#closet-dropdown-menu` which are styled in `src/styles.css`.

+## Manifest integration (`manifest.json`)

+- Declared under `manifest.json > content_scripts` to inject `src/content.js` and `src/styles.css` at `document_idle` on `<all_urls>`.
+- The extension requests host permissions for supported retailers; the content script further gates activation using loaded site patterns so it only injects UI on recognized product pages.
+- Web Accessible Resources (`web_accessible_resources`) include `src/*.css` and `src/*.js`.
+- Background service worker is registered as a module (`src/background.js`), enabling message-based coordination used by the content script.
+- The action popup (`src/popup.html`) is declared in the manifest and will be opened by the content script only by click.